 Even if the low friction and the low advance per motor turn reduce the effective inertia for the bed, the screw has the biggest impact on inertia.

-The torque required to drive a bed with a belt is more than twice higher than with a ball screw.
+The torque required to drive a bed with a screw is more than three times higher than with a belt.
 However, keep in mind that the rotational speed for the pulley is about 10 times lower than with the ball screw ( 4500 RPM ).
 The stepper motors aren’t designed for such speed, thus the ball screw shouldn’t be able to move faster than around 100 mm/s with this set-up.
-A higher pitch could help.
+A higher pitch screw could help.
 For small and affordable 3D printers, belts are the way to go.
 On larger and heavier ones, ball screw will be the best choice.

 We’ve seen a lot of calculations on how to determine the limits of 3d printer components: HotEnd, extruder, axis motors, etc.